-4. The scope of the evaluation includes:

-- a.
-Assessing Members' responses to the new opportunities represented by TPs and early achievements and impacts; - b.
+- 5. The scope of the evaluation of the pilot operation of ITTO's TPs includes the following: - Assessing Members' responses to the new opportunities represented by TPs and early achievements and impacts; - b.
 Assessing the effectiveness of the pilot procedures and guidelines set forth in Decision 9(XLIV) and measures to operationalize them; and - c.
-Based on assessments and lessons learned, making recommendations to improve the effectiveness of TP operations under the ITTA, 2006, including upscaling experiences gained.

-5. Consistent with the consultants' terms of reference, the principal means used to gather views and inputs regarding TP pilot operations were the development, in close cooperation with the ITTO Secretariat, of two questionnaires, one for ITTO Members and one for TPAC members.
-ITTO Members were asked for their views on the following aspects of the pilot operations:

-- a.
-TPP formulation

-- b.
-TPD formulation, scope and complementarity

-- c.
-TP/TPD review
+Based on assessments and lessons learned, making recommendations to improve the effectiveness of TP operations under the ITTA, 2006, including upscaling experiences gained. - 6.
+Consistent with the consultants' terms of reference, the principal means used to gather views and inputs regarding TP pilot operations were the development, in close cooperation with the ITTO Secretariat, of two questionnaires, one for ITTO Members and one for TPAC members.
+ITTO Members were asked for their views on the following aspects of the pilot operations: - a.
+TPP formulation - b.
+TPD formulation, scope and complementarity - c.
+TP/TPD review - d.

-- d.
 TP project cycle, including appraisal, and TP management, monitoring and evaluation

-- e.
-Coherence of funded projects/activities, contribution to TP objectives and potential for scaling up lessons learned.

-- f.
-TP proposal formulation

-- g.
-TPAC functioning

-- h.
-TP funding and ITTO fundraising